 - A one page letter addressed to the FYS committee explaining why you want to be a student mentor and what qualifies for you for the position.

 - Much of what makes a great mentor are aspects of unique personalities that cannot be put into words.
 Each application must include a ONE MINUTE iMovie that demonstrates what makes you awesome and unique.
 Be creative.

-Incomplete applications will not be considered.
-ALL materials must be received by January 202, no late applications accepted – applications MUST be complete to be considered.
-Your letter and iMovie must be emailed to Jana Mangubat at email@example.com.
-Your iMovie should be shared via your google drive or a you tube link as part of your latter.
-List of mentors will be announced by Spring break.
+ALL materials must be received by February 1, 2020.
+Late or incomplete applications will not be accepted – applications MUST be complete to be considered.
+Your letter and iMovie must be emailed to Jana Mangubat at firstname.lastname@example.org.
+Your iMovie should be shared via your google drive or a you tube link as part of your letter.
+The list of mentors will be announced by Spring break.